kiwi0fruit/ultimate-question/ultimate_question.md

 * Also, if the space-time structure will have similarities with a screw dislocation in a crystal or with a Riemann surface then the selection of “layers” of the present may be a nontrivial task.
 The possibility that the process of changing of the parts of the structure (space-time description) is a partially ordered set should also be investigated.
 In a partially ordered set not all elements of the space-time structure are comparable against relation earlier in time/later in time/same time.
 In contrast to a partially ordered set in a totally ordered set all elements of the space-time structure are comparable against the relation mentioned.

-* For simplicity the rules of structure changing might be encapsulated to the structure itself (may be atomic parts of the structure can “memorize” rules.
-How can this be? [mind-stuff?](https://en.wikipedia.org/wiki/William_Kingdon_Clifford), neural networks?).
-But I guess some meta-rules are inevitable but at least they desired to be derived from the simplest beginning of the Universe assumption and postulates of natural selection.
-On the other side the complete immanence of both rules/laws and meta-laws/meta-rules (when they always have a material carrier) are very attractive concept as it's a simpler one hence it's better from Occam Razor point of view.
-But there is a guess that immanence of meta-laws leads to the [strange loop](https://en.wikipedia.org/wiki/Strange_loop).
-But what if the strange loop is a valid building block of the Universe?

-* The atomic parts of the graph might be something that is convenient to call “actors”

 ### 2.4 The pattern in the structure is the same as the individual in the natural selection [≡][toc]{#s2_4}